-When you knock somebody down, uh, they ain't gettin' back up.
+When you knock somebody down, they ain't gettin' back up.
 You know just where to hit folks to make it really hurt.
 Whenever you roll a Critical Success on an Attack Roll, you add an extra +2 bonus to your Damage Roll.

-Sadist and Domino Strike are good pairings for this Trump.
+Sadist and Keep 'em Coming are good pairings for this trump.